klutzy/win32.js/README.md

     It is really boring to build llvm/clang by yourself;
     use a prebuilt package if available.
     -   For Windows, You may use [clang-win32][] binary.
+3. Clone this repository.
+Note there is [fake-mswin][] submodule in use.
-3.  `make`.
+4.  `make`.
 You'll see some javascript files are `src/`.
-4.  `make examples`.
+5.  `make examples`.
 It will build `examples/hello.cpp` to `examples/hello.js`.
-5. Open `examples/hello.html` using modern web browser.
+6. Open `examples/hello.html` using modern web browser.

 [w32api]: http://sourceforge.net/projects/mingw/files/MinGW/Base/w32api/
 [mingw-rt]: http://sourceforge.net/projects/mingw/files/MinGW/Base/mingw-rt/